CS130-SOCR-Distributome/Distributome/README.md

 # NEWS
+## Noteworthy changes in release 1.2 - May 15th, 2012

+### Feature
+* Editor and Navigator functionality merged into DistributomeMerged.html

+### Bug Fix
+* XML generated from the Editor wasn't properly nested

 ## Noteworthy changes in release 1.1 - May 15th, 2012

 ### Bug Fix
-* XML generated form the Editor now properly formatted
+* XML generated from the Editor now properly formatted

 ## Noteworthy changes in release 1.0 - May 14th, 2012